 - i.
 Ensuring all staff members are Garda vetted - ii.
 Ensuring appropriate training is proved for staff when necessary - iii.
 Ensuring all staff members have signed an employee code of conduct form - iv.
 Ensuring that the policies and procedures for protecting children, young people and vulnerable adults remain up to date and are reviewed regularly - v.
 Maintaining and reviewing individual files for members of staff and children/young people/vulnerable adults within the care of Saint Patrick's Cathedral - vi.
 Processing any safeguarding concerns that may be brought to their attention - vii.
-Discussing concerns and reporting decisions to the Parish Panel - viii.
-Ensuring that suspected cases of child abuse are reported promptly to Tusla Child and Family Agency Duty Social Worker and the Church of Ireland Child Protection Officer.
+Discussing concerns and reporting decisions with the Parish Panel - viii.
+Ensuring that suspected cases of child neglect or abuse are reported promptly to Tusla Child and Family Agency Duty Social Worker ix.

-ix.
 If the DLP deems it necessary or cannot contact the Duty Social Worker concerns should be reported to An Garda Síochána

 The Parish Panel should assist the DLP in cases where a report of neglect or abuse has been made.
-This role is advisory and the final decision to make an official report to Tusla, the Child and Family Agency or An Garda Síochána rests with the DLP.
+This role is advisory and the final decision to make an official report to Tusla Child and Family Agency or An Garda Síochána rests with the DLP.

-If the case arises where the DLP is accused of misconduct in their treatment of a child, young person or vulnerable adult the complaint should be made to the Parish Panel, as defined by the Safeguarding Trust, who will act in place of the DLP.
-They must inform the Church of Ireland Child Protection Officer as soon as possible that an accusation against the DLP has been made.
+If the case arises where the DLP is accused of misconduct in their treatment of a child, young person or vulnerable adult the complaint should be made to the Parish Panel who will act in place of the DLP.
 The Parish Panel functions as a sub-committee of the select vestry with the membership nominated by the rector and appointed by the vestry.
 Members, other than the incumbent or priest in charge, are not required to be members of the select vestry.

 The DLP should regularly assess the policies and procedures within this handbook as part of Saint Patrick's Cathedral Internal Health and Safety Assessments.
 The DLP should report these assessments to the Parish Panel for review every quarter or as needed.
 Should a matter of child protection arise the DLP is required to follow procedures as per Children First, however consultation will be required with management and/or the Parish Panel to assess how this risk can be managed or addressed within the day to day workings of Saint Patrick's Cathedral.
-The HR or volunteer policies may need to be considered if the matter relates to an employee or volunteer of Saint Patrick's Cathedral.
+The HR or volunteer policies may need to be considered if the matter relates to an employee or volunteer of Saint c) Reporting procedure

+Patrick's Cathedral.